coolinmc6/advanced_javascript/README.md

 - this is how you do psuedo-classical inheritance, which mimics in syntax the style the OO paradigms in other languages like Java or C++
-- come people refer to this as "classical inheritance" but it isn't really.
+- some people refer to this as "classical inheritance" but it isn't really.
 This is really the constructor pattern
 - we can mimic the pattern using function constructor
 - This is my Person constructor that takes two arguments, `first_name` and `last_name`